niamu/unir/README.md

 `Unir` is Spanish for `Unite`
 >to join together to do or achieve something

-Unir is a Clojurescript application intended to be executed with [planck](http://planck-repl.org) that automates TV and Movie sorting.
+Unir is a Clojure(script) application that automates TV and Movie sorting.

 ## Overview